Effort Reporting Guidelines

-UHD issues effort reports on a semesterly basis for all Principal Investigators and other employees paid on sponsored projects or contributing effort towards it.
+UHD issues effort reports on a semesterly basis for all Principal Investigators and other full-time employees paid on sponsored projects or contributing effort towards it.
 Below are the effort reporting periods.
-The certification completion for each period is 60 days after the close of the reporting period.
+The certification completion for each period is 90 days after the close of the reporting period.

 Timing and Responsibility

 Each department is responsible for establishing business processes to certify effort reports.
 The Department Business Manager is responsible for working with the PI and for follow-up to ensure effort forms are certified.

 |Initiation (at the close of the reporting period)||The Office of Research and Sponsored Programs Post Award (PA) creates Effort Reports |